 Listed here are the "areas of emphasis" for specific degrees and certificates available from TJC with their suggested curriculum plans detailed on the pages following (in alphabetical order by the named area of emphasis).
-Those degrees designated as "field of study" must be followed exactly as listed.
 Students are strongly encouraged to seek advisement for course planning from their Academic Advisor or Faculty Advisor.
 Since senior college requirements differ, TJC recommends that all students who plan to transfer check with their senior college regarding transferability of particular classes into degree requirements.